open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 Instrumentations SHOULD populate the attribute if and only if the user configures the instrumentation to do so.
 Instrumentation that doesn't support configuration MUST NOT populate `Opt-In` attributes.

 This attribute requirement level is recommended for attributes that are particularly expensive to retrieve or might pose a security or privacy risk.
-These should therefore only be enabled deliberately by a user making an informed decision.
+These should therefore only be enabled enabled explicitly by a user making an informed decision.

 ## Performance suggestions